 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Miner Operator tend to value Support, Working Conditions, and Independence.
+Compared to most people, those working as a Miner Operator tend to value Support, Working Conditions, and Relationships.

 Most importantly, Miner Operators strongly value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.